Skip to main content

 17.

-Janice is unmarried and has two kids.
+Janice is unmarried and has two kids which allows her to file as head of household.
 She earned $96,000 in wages last year, received $850 in interest from a savings account, and contributed $26,000 to a tax deferred savings account.
 Her itemized deductions are $22,600.

 1. Determine Janice’s gross income.